-Keller's Flea Market story began in 1985; Hubert Keller transformed a former mobile home sales lot and farming hay field into an area full of vintage treasures for locals and tourists to dig through.
-The market started off with 60 vendors, which has since grown to over 400!
+The history of Keller's Flea Market began in 1985 when Hubert Keller transformed a former RV sales lot and farm hay field into an area full of vintage treasures for locals and tourists to browse.
+The market started with 60 vendors and has grown to over 400!

-Back when this weekly market opened there was very little money to put back into the upkeep.
-Keller constructed the first buildings from “culled” boards and tin, and plain old Georgia dirt was used for the flooring.
-As time went on, the market built a strong reputation and a group of loyal vendors and customers.
-Today, Keller's Flea Market is one of the most loved vintage and antique shopping sites in the state of Georgia.
+When the weekly market first opened, there was very little money to maintain it.
+Keller constructed the first buildings out of "salvaged" boards and tin, and plain old Georgia dirt was used for the flooring.
+Over time, the market built a strong reputation and a group of loyal vendors and customers.
+Today, Keller's Flea Market is one of the most popular vintage and antique shopping destinations in the state of Georgia.

-Shop for genuine vintage clothes, accessories, jewellery, home-ware, antiques, collectibles and so much more at Keller's Flea Market.
-Not only are there hundreds of vendors, but there is a wide selection of hot and cold food stands, ATM machines, RV and bus parking, air conditioning, and even a barber shop.
+Shop for authentic vintage clothing, accessories, jewelry, housewares, antiques, collectibles and more at Keller's Flea Market.
+In addition to hundreds of vendors, there is a wide variety of hot and cold food booths, ATM machines, RV and bus parking, air conditioning and even a barber shop.

-Most of the antique vendors set up shop outside in the open areas.
-This market (like most) does have some sellers who are trying to flog knockoff goods and items that aren't particularly good quality - they usually stay in the indoor areas.
-Your hunt for antique treasures and retro collectibles will be more successful if you shop in the outdoor areas!
+Most of the antique vendors are set up outside in the open areas.
+This market (like most) has a few vendors who try to peddle knock-offs and items that aren't particularly good quality - they usually stay in the indoor areas.
+Your search for antique treasures and retro collectibles will be more successful if you shop in the outdoor areas!

-Overall, this market is a great shopping destination with friendly vendors, a buzzing family-friendly atmosphere, good food and plenty of enticing antiques and treasures from the past to grab the attention of vintage enthusiasts.
+Overall, this market is a great shopping destination with friendly vendors, a lively family-friendly atmosphere, good food, and plenty of tempting antiques and treasures from the past to catch the eye of vintage enthusiasts.